5 Fun Things To Do in Forestville

 Here are five fun things to do during your Forestville visit:

 Browse "Downtown" Shops

 The Russian River Valley's major road, Highway 116, becomes Front Street for three short blocks when it hits the 'downtown' area of Forestville.
 This is a great spot to park your car and stroll around.

 You'll feel as if you've stepped back into time at Ideal Hardware, with its ancient wooden floor, solicitous clerks, and shelves of things you've been seeking forever but couldn't find anywhere else.

-The lively Forestville Farmers Market is held from 4 to 7:30 p.m. on Tuesday under the shady oaks in the downtown park (6990 Front St., Forestville) from the beginning of June to the end of October.
+The lively Forestville Certified Farmers Market is held from 4-7 p.m. on Tuesday under the shady oaks in the downtown park from the beginning of June to the end of September.

 Here, local farmers offer up their finest seasonal produce, artisans vend imaginative crafts and gift items, and local food purveyors offer pizza, bread, cheese, wine, and more for your dining pleasure.
 Enjoy live music as you browse the market booths, or relax with a massage.